-Montgomery County PA Property Division Lawyer
+Montgomery County, PA Property Division Lawyer

-No matter what circumstances are involved in your divorce, pursuing fair property division is vital in protecting your rights and ensuring a better future.
-By doing so, you will have the best chance at moving forward from the end of your marriage and protecting your rights, well-being, and chances at a fulfilling life.
+Of all the decisions that need to be made during a divorce, dividing up property can be one of the worst.
+No matter what circumstances you face, pursuing fair property division is vital for ensuring a better future for you and your children.
+By doing so, you will have the best chance at moving forward and protecting your rights, well-being, and chance at a fulfilling life.

 Understanding Equitable Distribution in Pennsylvania

 Pennsylvania is an equitable distribution state, but what does this mean for your divorce?
 Firstly, "equitable" means fair, not even.
 So property will not necessarily be split 50%-50% between you and your ex.
 Judges will take several factors into consideration when making decisions on what will be done with property, including the marriage length, the age of the spouses, the sources and amount of income, any previous marriages, the current property values, a reasonable standard of living, taxes, how dividing up the property will affect the children, and more.